 The higher entrance leads to a downwards sloping passageway which is dressed with heavy granite blocks.
 At the foot of the slope there is a vertical portcullis at the point just before the higher passages joins with the lower passage.
 From there, a horizontal passage leads to the burial chamber.

-This was the first mortuary temple to include all of the five standard elements of later mortuary temples: and entrance hall; a court featuring a number of columns; five niche statues of the pharaoh; five storage chambers; and the inner sanctum.
-Unfortunately it is not in very good condition.
+This was the first mortuary temple to include all of the five standard elements of later mortuary temples: an entrance hall; a court featuring a number of columns; five niche statues of the pharaoh; five storage chambers; and the inner sanctum.
+Unfortunately, it is not in very good condition.

 There were originally at least fifty-two life-size statues of Khafre in the mortuary temple, but Ramesses II removed and “recycled” many by removing Khafre’s name and replacing it with his own.

 A four hundred and ninety-four meter causeway runs past the Sphinx to link the mortuary temple to the valley temple.
 It was built out of huge blocks clad in red granite.
 The floor and the interior walls of some of the chambers are paved with alabaster.
 The valley temple is better preserved than the mortuary temple, even though its outer walls are fairly weathered.

 Two entrances in the eastern wall lead to a hallway which runs from north to south.
 Large diorite statues of Khafre were found in this hallway.
 A doorway in the middle of the hallway leads west into a T-shaped hallway containing sixteen square solid granite pillars which supported the roof.
 Sockets in the floor would have housed twenty three statues of Khafre (all but one of which have been removed).

 Small openings in the ceiling allowed light to shine in and illuminate these statues.
 In the south-west corner of the hall a small passageway leads to a set of storerooms over two levels.
 Those on the lower level are covered with highly polished red granite and those on the top tier are clad in alabaster.